 Connelly argued the 72 model was substantially different from the 42, saying the 72s reported no icing incidents since their debut six years ago.

 But Castillo ultimately would rule that seven icing incidents involving the 42 were admissible – including Como.

 ATR’s United States counsel, Stephen C. Johnson of Lillick & Charles in San Francisco, initially hired Michael Merlo of the Chicago firm of Merlo, Kanofsky, Brinkmeier & Douglas ltd. to represent ATR in this trial.
-Merlo bowed out soon thereafter, due to a conflict: His firm previously has represented American.
+Merlo bowed out soon thereafter, due to a conflict: his firm had previously represented American.
 Connelly took over in early 1995.